M-S-Saurabh/ChordDataStore/README.txt

 - To start rmiregistry, from the same terminal enter: rmiregistry <port-number>
-	for our testing we used the port number 1099.
+	***for our testing we used the port number 1099.***

-- To start the server process, open a new terminal at the same directory */ChordDataStore/* and enter: java Server <instance number>
+- To start the server process, open a new terminal at the project directory and enter: java Server <instance number>

 - perform the above operation for instance number 0 through 7, on different terminal instances.